was appointed Principal

 Durrant prizes, and is a Licentiate of Trinity College, London.

-Cathedral, and whilst a student at the Harvey Grammar
+Harris.
+Whilst a student at the Harvey Grammar

 School, Folkestone, Greg won

 many prizes as an organist and pianist throughout the country.